onefoursix/Cloudera-Impala-JDBC-Example/README.md

 	mvn clean package

 from the root of the project directory.
-There is a `build.sh` script included in this project.

 ####Running the example using maven